Turva: Power and propulsion

 The service speed of the vessel will be 18 kn and despite her bulbous bow she will also be capable of breaking level ice up to 80 cm in thickness.
 With a bollard pull of approximately 100 tonnes, Turva is capable of towing even the largest tankers regularly sailing in the Baltic Sea.

+Armament

+Turva is equipped with two Kongsberg Protector RWS atop the corners of the bridge, which can be equipped with a variety of weapons.

-Service and Incidents
+Service history

 Turvas Watercat 1000 Patrol daughter craft that sank on 20 June 2020.

 On 20 June 2020, Turvas Watercat 1000 Patrol daughter craft sank after running aground off Loviisa on the Midsummer Day evening.
 Two members of the three-strong crew managed to escape the rapidly sinking boat while the third person was trapped in the cabin and later died in the hospital.
 According to initial reports, the boat took a shortcut on the wrong side of a fairway mark and hit an underwater rock at high speed.

-On 25 December 2024, Turva intercepted the oil tanker Eagle S in the Gulf of Finland.
+On 25 December 2024, Turva intercepted the oil tanker in the Gulf of Finland.
 Eagle S was eventually seized as it was suspected of sabotaging the Estlink 2 submarine cable.

+On 31 December 2025, Turva intercepted the freighter Fitburg in the Gulf of Finland.
+Fitburg was suspected of sabotage in the 2025 Elisa data cable incident.